 “I could blow your brains out right now,” he whispered.
 Then he put the gun aside and held her close again, only to return to the gun and the threat again and again over the space of the evening.
 One moment he was loving, and the next he had a gun barrel pushed against her skull.

 This type of parenting has caused my friend all types of emotional disturbances over her lifetime, not the least of which is her thinking about God.
 For her, and I understand why she feels this way, God is just like her drunken father.

 The moral and spiritual authority for her life is an erratic, cold-hearted bastard whose words of love are nothing more than an invitation to terror.
 Her God calls out for his children, takes them into his arms, and then threatens them with violence.

 Such a God is unworthy of worship, incapable of being trusted, and impossible to love.
 Thankfully, such a God doesn’t exist, for Jesus has shown us that God is good, and he’s good all the time.

 Ronnie McBrayer is a syndicated columnist, blogger, pastor, and author of multiple books.
-Visit his website at www.ronniemcbrayer.me.
+Visit his website at www.ronniemcbrayer.net.